 - Display for Review box On the Review tab, in the Tracking group, the Display for Review box shows you what viewing mode you are in.
 It also provides additional options for viewing your document.
 If you click Final or Original, tracked changes and comments are hidden.
 To display them, select Final Showing Markup or Original Showing Markup.

 - Show Markup On the Review tab, in the Tracking group, you can use the Show Markup list to hide comments and tracked changes.
 Items that are marked with a check mark under Show Markup are displayed; items without a check mark are hidden.
 To display an item, such as Insertions and Deletions, click it on the Show Markup menu.

 Why Microsoft Office Word displays tracked changes and comments by default

 To prevent you from inadvertently distributing documents that contain tracked changes and comments, Word displays tracked changes and comments by default.
 Final Showing Markup is the default option in the Display for Review box.

 Can I have it both ways?

-If you want to preserve revision marks or comments in a document, and you want to share the document without others seeing the revisions and comments, the best solution is to keep separate copies of the document: one for distribution and one for yourself.
-In the public version of the document, accept or reject all revision marks and delete all comments, as described in this article.
-In the private version of the document, you can leave the revisions and comments in place.
+If you want to preserve tracked changes or comments in a document and you want to share the document without others seeing the tracked changes and comments, the best solution is to keep separate copies of the document.
+Create a public copy for distribution and keep a private copy for yourself.
+In the public version of the document, accept or reject all tracked changes and delete all comments, as described in this article.
+In the private version of the document, you can leave the tracked changes and comments in place.